eslint/rfcs/designs/2023-test-rule-errors/README.md

 -->

 1. Have we come up with the ideal [implementation](#implementation)?
 2. Are there other kinds of exceptions we want to allow to be tested?
-The current approach essentially defines an allowlist of exceptions that are testable so that users can't test irrelevant exceptions (and so that we don't unnecessarily expose exceptions that are subject to change in our API).
+The current approach essentially defines an allowlist of exceptions that are testable (invalid rule options, and custom exceptions thrown by a rule implementation) so that users can't test irrelevant exceptions (and so that we don't unnecessarily expose exceptions that are subject to change in our API).
 Note that we can add more exceptions later if we determine a need.
-3. It's unlikely but worth considering whether this feature would make it more difficult to support [snapshot testing](https://github.com/eslint/eslint/issues/14936).
-4. The property `fatal: true` is used internally to represent parsing errors.
-Could overloading that cause any problem or confusion?
-Note that we don't want to allow testing syntax/parsing errors.
-Also note that parsing errors and the exceptions being tested are both fatal exceptions, so it could make sense to use the same property name, as long as it doesn't cause problems. `error`, `exception`, `throws` are alternative names which mean the same thing, but having multiple property names that mean the same thing could also be confusing.

 ## Help Needed